Sia-11/BookMyPool/README.md

 2. Open the project in Android Studio.

-3. Build and run the project on an Android emulator or device.
+3. Build and run the project on an Android emulator or physical device.

+4. Explore the app's features and functionalities.

+## Project Structure

+The project structure is organized as follows:

+- `app/`: Android application source code.
+- `database/`: Database schema and scripts.
+- `docs/`: Documentation files.
+- `screenshots/`: Screenshots of the app.
+- `tests/`: Test cases and testing documentation.

 ## Usage